searchpioneer/ranklib-dotnet/docs/Docs/index.md

 files of RankLib, allowing it to be used to integrate with systems that use RankLib, such as the [Elasticsearch Learning to Rank plugin](http://github.com/o19s/elasticsearch-learning-to-rank).

-RankLib is available as both a command line tool for training and evaluating rankers, as well as a library for incorporating into solutions.
+RankLib for .NET is available as both a command line tool for training and evaluating rankers, as well as a library for incorporating into solutions.

 ## What is Learning to Rank (LTR)?